Cash crop: Sustainability of cash crops

 Approximately 70% of the world's food is produced by 500 million smallholder farmers.
 For their livelihood they depend on the production of cash crops, basic commodities that are hard to differentiate in the market.
 The great majority (80%) of the world's farms measure 2 hectares or less.
-These smallholder farmers are mainly found in developing countries and are often unorganized, illiterate or enjoyed only basic education.
+These smallholder farmers are mainly found in developing countries and are often unorganized, illiterate or have only basic education.
 Smallholder farmers have little bargaining power and incomes are low, leading to a situation in which they cannot invest much in upscaling their businesses.
 In general, farmers lack access to agricultural inputs and finance, and do not have enough knowledge on good agricultural and business practices.
 These high level problems are in many cases threatening the future of agricultural sectors and theories start evolving on how to secure a sustainable future for agriculture.
 Sustainable market transformations are initiated in which industry leaders work together in a pre-competitive environment to change market conditions.
 Sustainable intensification focuses on facilitating entrepreneurial farmers.
 To stimulate farm investment, projects on access to finance for agriculture are also popping up.
 One example is the SCOPE methodology, an assessment tool that measures the management maturity and professionalism of producer organizations as to give financing organizations better insights in the risks involved in financing.
 Currently, agricultural finance is always considered risky and avoided by financial institutions.